-At first, the video has to be transcribed of course, which means that one of our experts writes down every single word spoken on screen.
-For this, there is a ratio of about 1 to 10, so for every minute of video, it takes about 10 minutes of transcription.
-During this process, the Translation Engineers also tag the text with rough time stamps and names to give the team an approximate idea of when the text will correspond with the words.
-This is the most labor-intensive part of the process, and once it is done it is proofread by a native speaker to catch punctuation mistakes and correct grammar errors that could possibly skew the speaker’s message.
-To adhere to the client’s standards, we use either internal or client-generated style guides for capitalization, number formats, job titles and company divisions during the transcription.
+At first, the video has to be transcribed, which means that through our latest technology and the skill of our translation engineers, all words spoken on screen are accounted for.
+For this, there is a general ratio of about 1 to 10: for every minute of video, it takes about 10 minutes of transcription.
+During this process, the translation engineers also tag the text with rough time stamps and names to give an approximate idea of when the text corresponds with the words.
+This can be the most labor-intensive part of the process.
+Once it’s done it can be proofread by a native speaker to catch any final issues that could possibly skew the narrator’s message or dialogue.

-If the client asked for a translation of the subtitles as well, now is the time that would take place, but if the client asked for pure subtitling, then, in a subtitling software, words and text are matched as accurately as down to the millisecond.
+Many clients then require the transcription to be translated, though this isn’t always the case.
+If the client asked for subtitling of the original language only, then, in a subtitling software, words and text are matched as accurately as possible, down to the millisecond.
 This ensures that the subtitles don’t start until the speaker’s mouth is actually moving.
-To make the subtitles also visually pleasant and easy to read, the Translation Engineering team makes sure to break sentences at natural points, while a waveform generated by the software also helps the team gain precise control over when a subtitle will appear on screen.
-Now the text is proofread by another native speaker.
+To make the subtitles also visually appealing and easy to read, the translation engineering team makes sure to break sentences at natural points, while a waveform generated by the software also helps the team gain precise control over when a subtitle will appear on screen.
+Now the final subtitles are proofread.